cagov/covid19/ARCHITECTURE.md

 * generates static HTML pages which are then pushed to a repository on Github.

 This document

 * describes how our configuration works
 * provides an overview of the application.

 ## Running the application as a developer
-`npm run dev` — Run a local version of the application.
+`npm run dev`
+: Run a local version of the application.

+`npm run start`:
-`npm run start` — Create a static build of the site and then run `watch` mode.
+Create a static build of the site and then run `watch` mode.
 BrowserSync will check for file changes and then update the application.

 ## Overview of npm scripts
-Some notes on the package.json.
+Some notes on the `package.json` file.
-Note: We could consider supporting .jsonc (JSON with comments) and move these comments to package.json, but that requires some special engineering support, that could be difficult to replicate across packages.

 `dev`
 : Run a local version of the application in watch mode.
 Sets NODE_ENV to development, which enables some features for development mode only.